Getting the Vietnam Visa online is easier than you may think.

-The eVisa on Arrival for 90 days, with single entry will cost you $25 USD if you request standard processing.
-For rush and super rush processing, the cost will be $55 USD or $95 USD.
+The eVisa on Arrival for 90 days, with single entry will cost you $25 USD for the government fee, plus a $35 USD service fee for iVisa.

-The eVisa on Arrival for 30 days with multiple entry will cost you $30 USD if you request standard processing.
-For rush and super rush processing, the cost will be $60 USD or $100 USD.
+The eVisa on Arrival for 30 days with multiple entry will cost you $14 USD for the government fee, plus a $35 USD service fee for iVisa.

-The eVisa on Arrival for 90 days and will multiple entry will cost you $ 45 USD if you require standard processing.
-For rush and super rush processing, the cost will be $75 USD or $115 USD.
+The eVisa on Arrival for 90 days and will multiple entry will cost you $36 USD for the government fee, plus a $35 USD service fee for iVisa.